sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Securing the BIOS.md

 ---
 - Unified Extensible Firmware Interface
 	- "YouFee"
-- Newer modern standard
-- Replaces BIOS but may be used interchangeably
+- Newer standard and replaces BIOS but may be used interchangeably ^cb175f
 # Securing
 ---
 1. <u>Flash BIOS</u>